Device-independent uncloneable encryption

 \subsection{Security of Scheme~\ref{prot:DI-VKECM}}

 We begin with a simple observation about the behaviour of one-time-pads (which can be verified with a straightforward calculation): \begin{fact} Consider an arbitrary state $\rho_{E C_1}$ where $C_1$ is a classical $n$-bit register.
-Suppose we generate an independent uniformly random $n$-bit string $C_2$, set another register $C_3 = C_1 \oplus C_2$, and trace out $C_2$.
-Then the resulting state $\rho_{E C_1 C_3}$ has the product form $\rho_{E C_1 C_3} = \rho_{E C_1} \otimes \Id_{C_3}/2^{n}$, i.e.~it could equivalently be generated by setting $C_3$ to be a uniformly random value independent of $\rho_{E C_1}$. \end{fact}
+Suppose we generate an independent uniformly random $n$-bit string $C_2$, and set another register $C_3 = C_1 \oplus C_2$.
+Then the resulting state $\rho_{E C_1 C_2 C_3}$ is exactly the same as though we had instead generated $C_3$ as an independent uniformly random $n$-bit string, and set $C_2 = C_1 \oplus C_3$.